IBM/aspera-cli/README.md

 #### Generic: RVM: Global installation (as root)

-Follow the same method as single user install, but execute as "root".
+Follow the same method as single user install, but execute as `root`.

 As root, it installs by default in /usr/local/rvm for all users and creates `/etc/profile.d/rvm.sh`.
 One can install in another location with :